-2.7 Delivery of Training for Tree Work at Height
+3.7 Delivery of Training for Tree Work at Height

-Operators should be adequately trained for the tasks that they are to undertake.
-All training for work at height must be delivered to a nationally recognised (or equivalent) high standard, in a safe, controlled environment, and by competent and experienced individuals.
+All training for work at height must be delivered to a nationally recognised (or equivalent) high standard, in a safe, controlled environment, and it must be delivered by competent and experienced individuals.

-All individuals who receive training for tree work at height should, as a minimum, also be trained to participate in the rescue of an injured worker from the tree.
+All individuals who receive training for tree work at height should, as a minimum, also be trained to participate in the rescue of an injured worker from the tree and in the use of the equipment used to gain access to the tree.